kspringfield13/xenosync/README.md

 ## Tips for Best Results

-1. **Start with 3-4 agents** - Good balance of parallelism and coordination
+1. **Start with 3-4 agents** - Good balance of parallelism and efficiency
-2. **Use parallel mode** for independent tasks like building separate features
-3. **Use collaborative mode** for complex, interconnected work
-4. **Break large tasks into smaller steps** in your YAML prompts
+2. **Break large tasks into smaller steps** in your YAML prompts
-5. **Let agents run** - They work best with minimal intervention
+3. **Let agents run** - They work best with minimal intervention
+4. **Structure tasks clearly** - Well-defined tasks lead to better parallel execution

 ## Development